Skip to content

 • 30-day result: Pick one number: hours saved, response time, tickets deflected, reports shipped, leads qualified, or documents prepared.

-For ROI, use the formula from our AI automation ROI guide: hours saved times loaded labor cost, minus build, maintenance, and integration cost.
+For ROI, use the formula from the AI automation ROI guide: hours saved times loaded labor cost, minus build, maintenance, and integration cost.
 If the pilot cannot feed that equation, it is not ready.

 This is also where the vault matters.
 A pilot with no durable context becomes a prompt habit.
 A pilot with a vault becomes a reusable operating asset.